 On March 27, 2020, the Coronavirus Aid Relief and Economic Security ("CARES") Act was signed into law.
-The new CARES Act modified Section 172(b)(1)(A) of the Internal Revenue Code to state that net operating loss ("NOL") arising in a taxable year beginning before January 1, 2018, is carried forward 20 years provided that a carryback claim is not effected.
+The new CARES Act modified Section 172(b)(1)(A) of the Internal Revenue Code to state that NOL arising in a taxable year beginning before January 1, 2018, is carried forward 20 years provided that a carryback claim is not effected.
 From this adjusted provision, our March 31, 2018 NOL carryforward changed from an indefinite life to a 20-year life.
-We used a discrete effective tax rate method to calculate taxes for the three and nine months ended December 31, 2020.
+We used a discrete effective tax rate method to calculate taxes for the three months ended June 30, 2020.
 We determined that applying an estimate of the annual effective tax rate would not provide a reasonable estimate as small changes in estimated "ordinary" loss would result in significant changes in the estimated annual effective tax rate.
-Accordingly, for the three and nine months ended December 31, 2020, we recorded a total deferred tax expense of \$0.1 million and \$0.3 million, respectively, due to the inability to use some portion of federal and state NOL carryforwards against the deferred tax liability created by amortization of indefinite-lived intangibles.
+Accordingly, for the three months ending June 30, 2020, we recorded a total deferred tax expense of \$11,000 due to the inability to use some portion of federal and state NOL carryforwards against the deferred tax liability created by amortization of indefinite-lived intangibles.